 GPS Tracker

-The GPS tracker will not prevent an RV theft, but it will allow you to track your mobile home.
-Thus, place the tracking device in such a place where criminals cannot figure it out.
+The GPS tracker will not prevent RV theft but will allow you to track your mobile home.
+Thus, the tracking device is where criminals cannot figure it out.

 -